rayhanrashed/umich-sociocomp.github.io/_blogs/codemonkeys.md

         <p>Additionally, in Large Language Monkeys we generated candidate edits by repeatedly sampling from an existing framework (<a href="https://github.com/aorwall/moatless-tools">Moatless Tools</a>) which designed for generating only a single edit.</p>

-        <p>This raised the question: if we were instead to build a system from scratch that was designed to solve SWE-bench instances by scaling test-time compute, what might that system look like?</p>
+        <p>This raised the question: how would we design a system differently if benefiting from test-time compute scaling was a primary consideration?</p>
     </section>

     <section id="codemonkeys">